 Because your work is appointment-driven, your schedule may be inconsistent and will undoubtedly include nights weekends, and holidays.

-Education Requirements and Recommendations for Personal Shoppers
+Education Requirements and Recommendations

 While this is not a position with strong educational requirements, having a retail or industry-related degree will demonstrate your level of commitment and make you a more desirable candidate.